-How To Get Started Teaching Guitar
+Teaching Guitar Lessons: How To Get Started Teaching Guitar Right Away

 by Tom Hess

-Other inexperienced teachers try to be more proactive (which is better than being reactive) but their mistake is planning out too much in the beginning without having enough time to see and understand what specific challenges and problems their student will have during the learning process over the next several weeks/months.
+Others who get started teaching guitar lessons are more proactive (which is better than being reactive) but their mistake is planning out too much in the beginning without having enough time to see and understand what specific challenges and problems their student will have during the learning process over the next several weeks/months.
 They develop a 'method' too early and follow it without flexibility to the unique and real life challenges each student will endure along the way.

-The best guitar teachers are goal-orientated teachers and invest time in showing their students that what they need to learn IS what they also want to learn.
+The best guitar teachers are goal-orientated teachers and invest time in teaching guitar students that what they need to learn IS what they also want to learn.
 They do this mainly by revisiting the discussion with the student about his/her stated goals and then demonstrating what the student needs to learn to reach those goals (and that those things are totally congruent with their desire to do just that).
 This usually helps most guitar students to realize that they do in fact want to stay focused on the things that will help them reach their goals and understand that the process of doing so should be and will be enjoyable even if the work ahead to be done is challenging.
 Once such a conversation between student and teacher takes place, it is much easier to keep the student focused and therefore, goals are typically reached faster.

 The best guitar teachers find balance.
 Although eventually all bad habits should be avoided or overcome, you should prioritize the habits to deal with first.
 The most critical ones are those related to health (for example to correct a hand position problem that may cause a hand injury / carpal tunnel syndrome, etc.).
 The next priority is the picking hand (because this is the hand that will run on auto-pilot 99.9% of the time in real life guitar playing and your student will more likely be unaware of bad habits in that hand).